MaverickPeter/Maverick_Peter.github.io/_includes/about/en.md

 > To be a better man.

-Hi, I am *@maverickp* (XU, Xuecheng), a postgraduate student major in Robotics.
-I am currently working on differentiable SLAM and multi-agent systems at [CSC](http://www.csc.zju.edu.cn/) lab, ZJU.
+Hi, I am *@maverickp* (Xuecheng Xu), a postgraduate student major in Robotics.
+I am currently working on differentiable SLAM and multi-agent systems at [ZJU Robotics Lab](https://space.bilibili.com/544651460?spm_id_from=333.788.b_765f7570696e666f.1).

 I previously worked as an intern Algorithm engineer at [NANJIANG Robotics](http://www.njrobot.com/); a member of ZMART Team attending ICRA DJI RoboMaster AI Chanllege.